measurement-kit/measurement-kit/doc/api/ooni/orchestrate.md

 by OONI that the application would like to support.
 If not set, this field is filled by MeasurementKit with the list of implemented tests when preparing the request for the orchestrator.

-The `working_dir` attribute is the working directory where you want the orchestrator to save its state.
-The default is the current working directory, and you certainly want to change this on mobile devices, to point to a directory where the mobile app can write.

 Once the orchestrator client is configured, you can use its methods to send requests to the orchestrator server.
 The following methods are available: